Regional Fire Protection Service Authorities

 - Regional fire commissioners elected by the voters of the regional fire authority

-For instance, the board could consist of three elected regional fire commissioners, or two city councilmembers and three fire protection district commissioners from participating jurisdictions, or one city councilmember, one fire protection district commissioner, and three elected regional fire commissioners (or any number of other combinations).
+For instance, the board could consist of three elected regional fire commissioners, or two city councilmembers and three FPD commissioners from participating jurisdictions, or one city councilmember, one FPD commissioner, and three elected regional fire commissioners (or any number of other combinations).

 The plan must establish the terms of office.
-The terms must be staggered, and no single term may exceed six years (RCW 52.26.080(3)(b)).
-If desired, the regional fire authority may establish commissioner districts for the purpose of determining commissioner eligibility and voting in primary elections (RCW 52.26.080(4)).
+Per RCW 52.26.080(3)(b),the terms must be staggered, and no single term may exceed six years.
+If desired, the regional fire authority may establish commissioner districts for the purpose of determining commissioner eligibility and voting in primary elections (see RCW 52.26.080(4)).

 List of Regional Fire Protection Service Authorities